*1997 in China

 Studies with Nobuko Imai

-funded by the Annika und Wolfgang Fink Stipendium
+funded by the Annika und Wolfgang Fink Scholarship

 The Chinese violist Ziyu Shen was born in 1997 and first started playing the violin at the age of four.
 She switched to the viola at the age of twelve and started to study with Li Sheng at the Music Middle School affiliated to the Shanghai Conservatory of Music.
 She has taken part in masterclasses with Yuri Bashmet, Lars Anders Tomter, Antoine Tamestit, Roberto Diaz, Pinchas Zukerman and Gabor Takacs-Nagy.

 A glimpse into my world: Ziyu Shen